creativecommons/creativecommons.org/README.md

 This repostory is currently for:
 1. Public help and support [Issues][issues]
-2. Legalcode and translations
+2. Simple Legalcode and translations
-3. Installation of the website (including Styles and other Includes)
+3. Easily Installation of the website (including Styles and other Includes)
 4. ~~License Engine (ccEngine) Setup~~

 [issues]: https://github.com/creativecommons/creativecommons.org/issues